 1. Plan Your Budget

-Budget is one of the most predominant factors to consider before exploring your options of painting contractors in the area.
+Budget is one of the most predominant factors to consider before exploring your options of contractors in the area.
 What you decide on your budget will be determined by the quality of materials you want to use, the scale of the project as well as the amount of prep work that needs to be done.

 2. Look for Feasible Options

-There is no shortage of available resources for prospecting painting contractors.
-Yelp, Google, Angie’s List are just a few places to start looking for painting companies near your area.
-Prepare a list of painting companies you may potentially hire.
+There is no shortage of available resources for prospecting contractors.
+Yelp, Google, and Angie’s List are just a few places to start looking for companies near your area.
+Prepare a list of companies you may potentially hire.
 No matter how cliche it is, it is still better to lay down the pros and cons of each company so you will know you are making the best choice.

-Referrals are also a good way to gain insight and to find great contractors.
+Referrals are also a good way to gain insight and find great contractors.
 Has one of your friends or neighbors had a painting job done recently?
 You may ask them who they used and their overall experience with that company.
-Reading the reviews from past clients is also a good way to gauge the company.
+Reading reviews from past clients is also a good way to gauge the company.
 Most of the time, highly-reviewed contractors are more quality conscious and stick to providing if not exceeding customer satisfaction.

 3. Ask the right questions

 You’ve got your list of potential contractors, it’s time for you to interview them for the job.
 In this day and age, you can easily get in touch with them, be it by email, phone, or chat.
 Now, one of the reasons why clients like you end up dissatisfied with their contractors is because the right questions weren’t asked before they hired a contractor.